SladeSeat/ecoleta/.github/CONTRIBUTING.md

 Contributions are handled in the form of Pull Requests.
 You fork this repository, create a new branch, make relevant changes, and submit a Pull Request – once that's done we'll be able to review your PRs and merge them to the master branch.

+## Propose an idea 💡

+Have an idea for a new our_package feature?
+Take a look at the [issue list][issues] to see if it isn't included or suggested yet.
+If not, suggest your idea as an [issue on GitHub][new_issue].
+While we can't promise to implement your idea, it helps to:

+* Explain in detail how it would work.
+* Keep the scope as narrow as possible.

+See below if you want to contribute code for your idea as well.

 ## How to contribute

 #### Bugs in the documentation